gamberdev/sda-online-2-csharp-backend/README.md

 In addition to the basic requirements, the application enhances its functionality with the following features:

 1. Include pagination functionality to the method getting all products.
+2. Implement search functionality to allow users to search for specific products based on keywords or specific fields (e.g., by title).
-2. s certain criteria before executing the actions.
+3. Add validation checks to ensure the data meets certain criteria before executing the actions.

 ### Level 3: Advanced Requirements